THIS SELF DRIVE TOUR HAS YOU EXPLORING THE VARIOUS FACETS OF IRELAND & EXPERIENCING THE BEAUTIFUL LANDSCAPES OF THIS "EMERALD ISLAND"!

-OPTIONAL EXTRA: Evening Entertainment at Taylor’s Three Rock or similar
+OPTIONAL EXTRA: Irish Music Night & Dinner at Taylor’s Three Rock or similar

 Dublin’s Fair City

-After breakfast with your English speaking guide, enjoy an orientation tour of the city.
+After breakfast, enjoy a tour of the city.
 The North side of the river offers striking monuments such as the GPO (General Post Office) on the city’s main thoroughfare O’Connell Street or the Custom House along the quays, as well as Europe’s largest public park, the Phoenix Park.

 The south side appears more sophisticated with its vast Georgian Squares, such as Merrion Square, where Oscar Wilde’s House can still be found, its colorful doors along with Grafton Street and its quality shops.
 This part of the city is also home to the house of Bram Stoker, Trinity College & the Medieval District.

 Visit Trinity College, Ireland’s oldest University, founded in 1592 by Elisabeth 1st.
 Visit the ancient library, containing over 20,000 manuscripts & is home to the 9th century Book of Kells.